Our Resource of the Month choice for November: East African Newspapers

 Each month we choose an electronic resource which we feel will be of interest to you.

-An infographic of an open laptop.
-In front of the screen (inside an arrow) are the words 'June Resource of the Month' The background is green.
+An infographic of a open laptop.
+On top of the screen is a banner which says 'June Resource of the Month.'

-An open laptop on a table with the words 'Urban Media Archive' on the screen.
-Next to it are a cup of coffee and a notebook and pen.
+An open laptop on a desk, on the screen are the words 'East View’s Universal Database of Russian Central Newspapers' Next to it are a cup of coffee and a pad and pen.

 Resource Overview